iunu/artemis_api/README.md

 ArtemisApi::User.find(12, 2, client)
 ```

-You can get info about Batches, Zones, Completions and Discards in a similar manner:
+You can get info about Batches, Zones, Completions, Harvests, Discards, SeedingUnits and HarvestUnits in a similar manner.
+Here are some examples, but the syntax is the same for all of those models:
 ```ruby
 ArtemisApi::Batch.find_all(2, client)
 ArtemisApi::Batch.find(22, 2, client)